AksanDotDev/AksanDotDev/README.md

 ### Hi there 👋
-  I'm a CS+AI Student at UoN and VP of [HackSocNotts](https://github.com/HackSocNotts]).
+  I'm a protoacademic going into a PhD looking at spectral modeling

 ### 🔭 I’m currently working on...
-  Imbalance learning in astroinformatics for my 3rd year dissertation.
+  Nonsense, while I still can.

 ### 🌱 I’m currently learning...
-  PyTorch as well as just working on my Python.
+  Julia as a new language.

 ### 👯 I’m looking to collaborate on...
   Machine Learning research and discord bots.